shobhit00dixit/Facial_Recognition_amcat_secruity/README.md

 ## Team Members

-1. [Team Member 1](https://github.com/shubhamsinha0001) (add the link to their GitHub profile)
+1. [Shubham Sinha](https://github.com/shubhamsinha0001) (add the link to their GitHub profile)
-2. [Team Member 2](https://github.com/sitanshu-cse10) (add the link to their GitHub profile)
+2. [Sitanshu Tripathi](https://github.com/sitanshu-cse10) (add the link to their GitHub profile)
-3. [Team Member 3](https://github.com/shobhit00dixit) (add the link to their GitHub profile)
+3. [Shobhit Dixit](https://github.com/shobhit00dixit) (add the link to their GitHub profile)
-4. [Team Member 4](https://github.com/vivek-777) (add the link to their GitHub profile)
+4. [Vivek Vikram Singh](https://github.com/vivek-777) (add the link to their GitHub profile)

 #### REASON FOR SELECTING THE TOPIC

 ```
 Problems faced by any company or institute during conducting their online examination that whether valid candidate or not.
 Our system  will provide them a solution to validate that whether a valid candidate is giving the examination or not, it will authenticate that only valid candidate can give the examination.

 Facial expressions and related changes in facial patterns give us information about the emotional state of the person and help to regulate conversations with the person.
 Moreover, these expressions help in understanding the overall mood of the person in a better way.

 ```